samrojk/test/README.md

-# test complete of this file for the commits
+# test complete of this file for the daily commits